 What if you didn’t have to choose between the reliability of a mechanical lock and the convenience of a digital lock?
-What if, you could have both, in one lock?
+What if, you could have both, in one lock system?
 Now you can!
-Introducing the Redundant Lock.
+Introducing AMSEC’s Redundant Boltwork.

-This new lock by American Security Products, aka AMSEC, is a single lock with two high security rated entry mechanisms.
+This new locking system by American Security Products, aka AMSEC, incorporates two locks, either of which can open the safe .
 Either precisely dialing the mechanical tumbler or entering your combination on the electronic keypad, will trigger your lock to open.
-This lock is not double the security, but is double convenience.
+This lock is not double the security, but double the convenience.
 So, why would someone care about having two options in a single safe lock?

 Scenario #1 – You’re in a hurry and need to get into your safe, but for some reason your keypad doesn’t respond.
 You try again and figure it must be time to replace the batteries.
 The only thing is, you don’t have any at home.
 What an inconvenience, right?
 With the redundant lock, the mechanical dial is your backup plan.
 With the redundant lock you can change the batteries at a later time and open your safe with the mechanical dial now.